Computer

 MouseApple multi-touch trackpad

 The MacBook runs the latest macOS release.
 Security, privacy and the overall dissatisfaction with Apple hardware in general is what had pushed me to invest effort into switching from macOS back to Linux.
-On the long term, I’m looking forward to replace cbrspc7 as well as d3lt4 with an AMD-powered, 16" Framework, as soon as dedicated AMD GPU as well as HHKB keyboard modules become available.
+These days I’m running solely Linux on a day to day basis.

 Software Management